 Your construction insurance package will be assembled by selecting the coverages that work for your unique business from a big list of available options.
 Coverage applies to everything from lost business revenue to potential legal/court fees and beyond.

 How Much Does Construction Insurance Cost in Florida?

-The number of employees: The more you've got, the more workers' comp. you’ll need.
+- The number of employees: The more you've got, the more workers' compensation you’ll need.
 Simple as that.

 Top 5 Ways to Score Construction Insurance Discounts in Florida

 Every business owner loves to save a buck or two wherever they can.
 And fortunately, there are some tips and tricks out there to help you significantly lower your premium, like:

 - Maintain a track record of safety: Insurance companies love working with clients who put safety first.
 Put practices in place to keep your employees, equipment, and project sites as safe as possible, and you'll probably be rewarded by your insurance company.

 - Maintain a track record of quality work: Another tip is to prove that your construction company finishes projects on-schedule and in-budget.
 Essentially, keeping your clients happy is the key to keeping your insurance company happy, and they just might slash your premium as a thank-you in return.

 - Keep your claims history low: This pretty much goes hand-in-hand with maintaining a safe and efficient business.
 Plus, if you ever need to switch insurance policies or companies, having a low or even squeaky-clean claims record will definitely help you land a lower premium.